 Alarm notification is activated by loading a different Alarms.alm file.
 Until this point, the Alarms Inactive.alm file should have been loaded.
-This file ignores the alarms which would be triggered while setting up for a run, such as the PVs being too low or too high before turning on controls, or the pH PV changing too rapidly during a two-point calibration.
+This file ignores the alarms which would be triggered while setting up for a run, such as the PVs being too low or too high before turning on controls.
 Because these alarms should not be ignored during a run, the Alarms On.alm file, or another Active alarms file that a user has configured and saved for this purpose, should be loaded at this time.

 - 1. Confirm the Process Alarms settings for your run.
 Note that if a setting is configured such that the PV is outside the appropriate range, an alarm will be generated immediately after loading the Alarms On.alm file.
-For more information, see "Settings/System Variables" on page 122. - 2.
+For more information, see "Settings/System Variables" on page 120. - 2.
 Load the Alarms On.alm file, or other desired Active file a user has configured and saved for this purpose.
-For more information, see "Configuring Alarm Settings" on page 50. - 3.
-For how to view and acknowledge alarms, see "Alarms" on page 121.
+For more information, see "Configuring Alarm Settings" on page 52. - 3.
+For how to view and acknowledge alarms, see "Alarms" on page 119.